maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

 CellMLAdapter
 ==============

 A CellMLAdapter class is used to run a CellML model.
-It contains a code generator that produces efficient code for the given model at compile time.
+It uses a code generator to produce efficient code for the given model at compile time.

 The given CellML model is always computed for all nodes of a mesh, i.e. there are multiple instances being computed.
 By specifying a mesh with 0 elements, you get a single instance of the model.